converged-computing/performance-study/experiments/azure/aks/cpu/README.md

 Still needs to be done:

  - [ ] amg is working but needs final decision on params since is different from amg2023
- - [ ] mt-gemm output is useless, only the wrapped time would be comparable
  - [ ] kripke parameters not done

 For all runs, we need to subtract the "hookup time" to get the actual runtime.
 We can use lammps since it records the actual runtime.